Multi-Channel Cross Modal Detection of Synthetic Face Images: Results

 \section{Results}

 In this section, we analyze the results for the two training and evaluation protocols.
 Table~\ref{tab:performance_all_models} shows the AUC and D-EER for all protocols and models.
-Furthermore, we highlight the results for protocol I and protocol II when training on FFHQ and StyleGAN2 using ROC curves.
+Furthermore, we highlight the results for protocol I and protocol II when training on FFHQ and StyleGAN2 using ROC curves (see figure~\ref{fig:stylegan2_roc_curve_protocol1} and~\ref{fig:stylegan2_roc_curve_protocol2}).